punchcreative/get-your-number/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a Wordpress plugin to help with subscription to an event with a maximum of participants but a lot more people who are willing to participate.
-The plugin gives each subscriber a unique number, like a lottery.
-The numbers are generated within a range you can set in the admin settings for this plugin.
+The plugin generates and sends subscribers a unique number within a range you can set.

 == Description ==